Extraction of the Sivers function with deep neural networks: Introduction

 The phenomenology used to interpret and analyze experimental data relies on TMD factorization \cite{JC1981, JC1983, JC1985, JC2011, Meng1992, Ji2004, Ji2005, XJi2005, Eche2012, Arnold_2009}, proven for single-spin asymmetries (SSAs) described in terms of convolutions of TMDs.
 The Sivers function has been previously extracted from SIDIS data by several groups, with generally consistent results \cite{Anselmino2005, Collins2006, Vogelsang_2005, Anselmino2009, bachetta2011, Anselmino2017}.
-However, all previous phenomenological fits of the Sivers function (and other TMDs) require a Gaussian ansatz characterizing the shape of the distribution combined with an assumed form of the Bjorken-x-dependent $\mathcal{N}_q(x)$.
-This leads to ambiguity in determining both the quantitative results from the fit and the qualitative features of the momentum distributions and their associated dynamics.
-The function form of $\mathcal{N}_q(x)$ is usually offered only as a placeholder and is assumed to at least contain the appropriate ingredients to facilitate the extraction.
-This is undoubtedly a considerable simplification but one that has permitted significant progress.
-In the following analysis, we perform a global fit with the goal of testing the extraction ability of DNNs to maximize information extraction and minimize both the fit error and the analytical ambiguity associated with the interpretation of $\mathcal{N}_q(x)$.
+All previous phenomenological fits of the Sivers function (and other TMDs) require an ansatz characterizing the shape of the distribution combined with an assumed form of the Bjorken-x dependence.
+This can lead to ambiguity in determining both the quantitative results from the fit and the qualitative features of the momentum distributions and their associated dynamics.
+The function form of the Bjorken-x dependence is usually offered only as a placeholder and is assumed to at least contain the appropriate ingredients to facilitate the extraction.
+This is undoubtedly a considerable oversimplification but one that has permitted significant progress.
+In the following analysis, we perform a global fit with the goal of illustrating a method that can also permit significant progress even with data limitations, and with assumptions, and ansatzes in place.
+We focus on testing the extraction ability of a DNN representing a single term to maximize information extraction and minimize both the fit error and the analytical ambiguity associated with the interpretation of a generic Bjorken-x dependence, $\mathcal{N}_q(x)$.
+There are, of course, broader implications of how these tools can be used to accelerate the field, some of which we will also touch on through our extraction of the Sivers function.

 The exceptional capacity of DNNs to be ideal for function approximation is rigorously provable through the Universal Approximation Theorem \cite{UAT89, UAT01}.
 This is the advantage of DNNs over other machine learning (ML) approaches.
 In this regard, even the mere existence of a function implies that DNNs can be used to represent it and work with it without actually knowing the function form.
 With such a high-level abstraction, one can make use of the available data and make assessments not otherwise possible, even given an arbitrary degree of complexity.
 The complexity can be contained in the data relationships as well as in the experimental uncertainties.
 In order to make optimal use of experimental uncertainties, a detailed analysis must be provided on their estimated scale and correlations.